 - Florida median home values have grown by 33.1% over the past year.

-- Over the past five years home values in Florida have increased by nearly 69%.
+- Over the past five years home values in Florida have increased by over 78%.

 - Single-family home prices in Florida are up 17.7% as of October 2021 compared to the previous year, based on the most recent report from Florida Realtors.

 - Key real estate market stats for Florida can vary by area, so be sure to research markets by city in Florida, including Miami, Naples, Tampa, Orlando, Tallahassee, and Jacksonville.

 Key Market Stats: